slowernews/wisdom-tldr/README.md

 > *'Never get so busy making a living that you forget to make a life.'*

-> *'Some people are so poor, all they have is money.'*

 ===
 ###On future

 Dream big.

 > *'If your dreams don't scare you, they are not big enough.'*

+> *'Anomalies often represent the future, but to our eyes they seem strange.'*

 ===
 ###On timing